Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ---
 ### extensionVersion
-Returns the running version of the AEPTarget extension.
+Returns the running version of the Target extension.

 {% tabs %}
 {% tab title="Android" %}